factor/factor/reference/arm64-gaps-20260908/STATUS.md

 # ARM64 port work — completed

+Follow-up: ARM64 variadic callbacks, native `va_list`, and Windows variadic FP transport are implemented.
+See the [current varargs audit](../arm64-varargs-20260908/AUDIT.md) for the added C regressions, Linux emulation results, and native CI qualification limits.
+The original six-workstream results below remain the historical snapshot.

 All six authorized workstreams were implemented, independently verified, integrated with the concurrent allocator/GVN changes, and applied to the main working tree.
 The delivered ARM64 source, tests, evidence, and Linux plan are now committed on `master-candidate`.
 Unrelated files were excluded.
 Existing allocator/GVN changes remain intact.

 - macOS ABI oracle: 25 failures before, 27 passes after.